7 Reasons Everyone Should Start Investing Early

 And then you earn returns on those returns.

-The earlier you start, the longer compounding has to grow your wealth.
+The earlier you start, the longer this effect has to grow your wealth.

-Waiting 5–10 years can cost you thousands — even hundreds of thousands — over time.
+Waiting even 5–10 years can cost you thousands — or more.

 2. Small Amounts Add Up